 - Area Description: Mt Parnassus

-- Avalanche Description: Today we (group of 5) witnessed three splitboarders skinning below and west of the Drainpipe on Parnassus shortly before noon.
-We then witnessed the slide but couldn’t see if people were involved.
-Shortly after, it appeared from afar as if one of the friends made a quick rough beacon search on foot, and when he was about 20m out, he must of heard his friend because he b-lined it to where he began digging.
+- Avalanche Description: Today we (a group of 5) witnessed three split boarders skinning below and west of the Drainpipe on Parnassus shortly before noon.
+We then witnessed the slide but couldn't see if people were involved.
+Shortly after, it appeared from afar as if one of the friends made a quick rough beacon search on foot, and when he was about 20m out, he must have heard his friend because he b-lined it to where he began digging.
 We ripped off our skins and made our way down to assist.
 Three in our group headed down immediately (one is an EMT).
 By the time our three guys got there, the riders involved in the avalanche had located and extracted their buried friend.
 Two of us made a slower descent and took photos of the slide (after radio confirmation of successful recovery).
-I’d say it was 5-10 minutes tops before the guy was fully out.
+Id says it was 5-10 minutes tops before the guy was fully out.
 The guy was nearly fully buried, head downhill, with only his face exposed and no injuries).
 The avalanche victim was wearing a Float pack, but did not deploy as the trigger was still stowed away.
-Another group in the area reported skiing the NE/E face and experienced “solid” conditions.
+Another group in the area reported skiing the NE/E face and experienced solid conditions.
 Hmmm.
 Snowmachiners in the area high-marking on E/SE slopes.
 No issues.

-A group of three splitboarders had been skinning up near a very “pregnant” wind-cross-loaded NE slope around 3600m.
-By their account, the first guy began to cross the slope and a couple steps in it released and took him for about a 60m – 80m ride.
+A group of three splitboarders had been skinning up near a very pregnant wind-cross-loaded NE slope around 3600m.
+By their account, the first guy began to cross the slope and a couple of steps in it released and took him for about a 60m 80m ride.
 Looking across the crown of an unintentional human-triggered avalanche on Mt.
 Parnassus on April 8, 2017.
 Photo: CAIC.